Code-Institute-Submissions/milestone-1/README.md

 * **Features 13 - _Upcoming Events_**

-   - The upcoming events section uses tables to create the listings and on smaller devices such as mobile phones the user is presented with a direction arrows left and right to indicate that you can scroll left and right to see more of the events listing.
+   - The upcoming events section uses tables to create the listings and on smaller devices such as mobile phones the user is presented with a direction arrow left and right to indicate that you can scroll horizontally left and right to see more of the events listing.

 * **Features 14 - _Booking Form_**